Anthony Newman (musician)

 Anthony Newman (born May 12, 1941) is an American classical musician.
-While mostly known as an organist, Newman is also a harpsichordist, pedal harpsichordist, pianist, fortepianist, composer, conductor, writer, and teacher.
-A specialist in music of the Baroque period, particularly the works of Johann Sebastian Bach, Newman considers himself to have played an important role in the movement towards historically informed performance.
-He has collaborated with noted musicians such as Kathleen Battle, Julius Baker, Itzhak Perlman, Eugenia Zukerman, Jean-Pierre Rampal, Leonard Bernstein, Michala Petri and Wynton Marsalis for whom he arranged and conducted In Gabriel’s Garden, the most popular classical record of 1996.
+While mostly known as an organist, Newman is also a harpsichordist (including the pedal harpsichord), pianist, composer, conductor, writer, and teacher.
+He is a specialist in music of the Baroque period, particularly the works of Johann Sebastian Bach, and has collaborated with such noted musicians as Kathleen Battle, Julius Baker, Itzhak Perlman, Eugenia Zukerman, Jean-Pierre Rampal, Leonard Bernstein, Michala Petri, and Wynton Marsalis, for whom he arranged and conducted In Gabriel’s Garden, the most popular classical record of 1996.

 Early life

 Newman was born in Los Angeles, California.
 His father was a lawyer, and his mother was a professional dancer and an amateur pianist.
-Newman started playing the piano by ear at age four and could read music before he could read words.
-He was five when he first heard the music of J.S.
-Bach (the fifth Brandenburg Concerto) and was "delighted, elated and fascinated."
-At five he began piano lessons but decided to add organ after hearing his first Bach organ music (Toccata and Fugue in D minor).
-He had to wait until he was ten to begin organ lessons because before then his feet would not reach the pedals.
+Early in life he was "delighted, elated and fascinated" with the music of Bach.
 From the age of ten to seventeen he studied the organ with Richard Keys Biggs.

-At age seventeen Newman went to Paris, France, to study at l'École Normale de Musique.
-His primary teachers were Pierre Cochereau (organ), Madeleine de Valmalete (piano), and Marguerite Roesgen-Champion (harpsichord).
-He received a diplôme supérieur, with the commendations of the legendary pianist Alfred Cortot.
+At age seventeen Newman went to Paris, France, to study at the École Normale de Musique, where he received a diplôme supérieur.

 Newman returned to the United States and received a B.S. in 1963 from the Mannes School of Music having studied organ with Edgar Hilliar, piano with Edith Oppens and composition with William Sydemann.
 He worked as a teaching fellow at Boston University while studying composition with Leon Kirchner at Harvard University.
 He received his M.A. in composition from Harvard in 1966 and his doctorate in organ from Boston University in 1967 where he studied organ with George Faxon and composition with Gardner Read and Luciano Berio for whom he also served as teaching assistant.